ymonbru/Diagram-chasing/README.md

 # Diagram-chasing in double chain complex
 The code produced during my internship at the Math Institute of Freiburg (under the supervision of Johan Commelin) for the M1 Hadamard ENS-Paris-Saclay

+I later added a translation of it in lean 4 ( but still work in progress for now)

 The goal is to give a double chain complex together with label (zero object, zero map, epi map, mono map , exact pair), and to compute some consequence of these facts.

 ## Description of algorithm